don't click here

 cartridgeculture

-Wiki Contributor Member
+Wiki Editor Member

 I heard this was part of the reason the Saturn uses quads instead of triangles - because it was a more familiar shape to developers accustomed to 2D, especially within Sega.